When you want to learn/ buy something, where is one of the first places you check?

-Instead of depending on search engines to evaluate your content and rank you high, you can also pay them to display your website content for selected keywords.
+Instead of depending on search engines to rank you high organically, you can also invest in Search Engine Marketing (SEM), by paying them to display your website content for selected keywords.

 Then when users click on those ads and visit your site, it is counted as paid traffic.
 Because you are paying to have your site show up in search results.

 See below an example of organic search vs paid search results on Google.

 Mostly, direct traffic refers to the website traffic you receive on a page when users directly type in the URL of the page in their browser.

 However, that is not the only type of direct traffic.
 Here are some other types of traffic that Google includes in direct traffic: